keemcodes/Bike-Store/README.md

 <!-- ![Screenshot](application.png) -->

 ### What is this?
-A React JS Application to display a hardcoded set of data!
+A React JS Application to display a hardcoded set of data as an interactive Bike Store!
 I got this small project as an interview question from a tech company.

 You can also use this application live at [keemcodes.com/bikeapp](https://keemcodes.com/bikeapp/)